 - The proximity of the trees to grave sites

 - How new plantings will fit within our master landscape plan

 We have begun the planning — and planting — of new trees at Lakewood, but the process will take several years.

 As a nonprofit, Lakewood invest proceeds in a perpetual care fund to support the long-term maintenance of Lakewood’s grounds and buildings.
 However, because this is a large expense outside of regular maintenance, we are accepting donations to help support the planting of new trees at Lakewood through our Lakewood Heritage Foundation.

 We appreciate your patience and support as we work to keep Lakewood beautiful despite the challenges that nature sometimes presents us.
-We’ll keep you up to date with developments via this website and information at our main office.
+We’ll keep you up to date with developments via this website.
 Direct any questions to us at email@example.com or call (612)822-2171.